 Following the discussions, except in exceptional circumstances, the Trust will respect the parents' request to withdraw their child, up to and until three terms before the child turns 16.
-After that point, if the child wishes to receive sex education rather than be withdrawn, the school should make arrangements to provide the child with sex education during one of those terms.
+After that point, if the child wishes to receive sex education rather than be withdrawn, the school can provide the child with sex education during one of those terms as a child will also have a right to opt into sex education from their 15th birthday.